Enovix Receives UL1642, a Global Safety Certification for Its Wearable Cells

-/EIN News/ -- FREMONT, Calif., April 03, 2023 (GLOBE NEWSWIRE) -- Enovix Corporation (“Enovix”) (Nasdaq: ENVX), an advanced silicon battery company, today announced it received UL1642 certification for its first wearable lithium-ion battery cells.
+FREMONT, Calif., April 03, 2023 (GLOBE NEWSWIRE) -- Enovix Corporation ("Enovix") ENVX, an advanced silicon battery company, today announced it received UL1642 certification for its first wearable lithium-ion battery cells.
 UL1642 is a voluntary certification from Underwriters Laboratories (UL), a global leader in applied safety science.

 Enovix battery cells underwent stringent, 3rd party testing including impact, overcharge, vibration, crush, shock and short-circuit tests in order to receive UL1642 certification.
 The tests demonstrate that Enovix cells are designed to withstand harsh conditions.